lukebennett2/portfolio/src/content/blog/crews-to-the-coast.md

 excerpt: "How a grassroots relay turned into one of the most creative running events in the UK—and what it taught me about building something bigger than a race."
 date: "2025-03-27"
 image: "/lovable-uploads/Crews to the Coast.png"
-category: "Events"
+category: "Other Projects"
 slug: "crews-to-the-coast"
 ---

-## We Didn’t Mean to Start a Movement (But Oops, We Did)
+## From a Simple Idea to a Moving Platform

-Crews to the Coast didn’t begin with a budget.
-Or a brand partner.
-Or even a functioning spreadsheet.
+Crews to the Coast began without a brand, a budget, or even a clean spreadsheet.
 It started with a question:

-**What if running events didn’t suck?**
+**What if running events felt less like races—and more like collective adventures?**

-What if they weren’t ultra-serious, looped-around-a-park snoozefests?
-What if they were weird, joyful, chaotic—in the best possible way?
-What if they *moved*?
+The goal was simple: create something different.
+Something built on energy, creativity, and community.

 ---

-## 🛠️ 2022: The Scrappy Origin Story™
+## 2022: A Lo-Fi Beginning

-In 2022, I mapped a rough 160km route from London to Margate, DM’d a few running crews, and asked:
+In 2022, I mapped a 160km route from London to Margate, messaged a handful of local running crews, and floated the idea.

-“Wanna try something dumb?”
+No platform.
 No app.
-No platform.
-Just vibes and a few garbled voice notes.
-Puma got involved somehow (shout out to them for saying yes to madness).
-Eight teams signed up.
-The baton?
-A *golden traffic cone*.
-Checkpoints?
-Hand-drawn maps I sent at 11pm.
-Comms?
-A single chaotic WhatsApp group.
+Just shared documents, voice notes, and a loosely connected WhatsApp group.
+Puma came on board (somehow), and eight teams signed up.
+The baton was a golden traffic cone.
+The checkpoints were marked by hand-drawn maps, and instructions were often sent the night before.

-People got lost.
-Some legs ended in towns no one meant to visit.
-But no one complained.
-Crews helped each other.
-Improvised.
-Made it up as they went.
-When everyone ran into the sea together at the end, it didn’t feel like a race.
-It felt like a collective hallucination we’d all decided to believe in.
+Despite the chaos, or maybe because of it, the event worked.
+Crews supported one another.
+Teams adapted.
+When everyone ran into the sea together at the finish, it felt less like a finish line—and more like a shared story that everyone helped write.

 ---

-## ⚙️ 2023: Now With Structure (and Adidas)
+## 2023: Scaling Up With Intention

-By 2023, things got real.
-Like, *spreadsheet real*.
-We partnered with Adidas.
-Over 120 runners.
-More than 20 teams.
-People actually trained.

-Scaling meant building behind-the-scenes infrastructure that looked suspiciously like project management.
-Suddenly there were:
-- Google Sheets that could pass as PhD theses
-- Checkpoint staff briefings
+In 2023, we partnered with Adidas.
+More than 120 runners across 20+ teams took part.
+The event began to take on structure.

+That meant designing operational systems to support the scale:
-- Shared folders, race passports, brand guidelines
+- Shared folders, team kits, race passports, and briefing packs
-- Custom finish line stickers.
-(STICKERS.)

-I designed everything—from the typography on checkpoint signs to the briefing packs.
-On race day, I was texting captains, filming with content teams, rerouting volunteers, and answering SOS calls like a sweaty air traffic controller.
+- Google Sheets tracking every leg and checkpoint
+- Visual identity across signage, merch, and social comms
+- Volunteers, marshals, and content teams all working in sync

+On race day, I directed the operational side while managing the creative identity—briefing captains, coordinating media, and solving real-time issues behind the scenes.

-It was chaos.
-But the good kind.
+It was a lot.
+But the result was an experience that still felt grounded in community and creativity.

 ---

-## 🎯 2024: Bigger Vision.
-More Moving Parts.
-Same Heart.
+## 2024: A Clearer Vision, A Stronger Foundation

-This year, we’re partnering with **Saucony**—a brand that gets both the culture *and* the chaos.
+This year, we’re partnering with **Saucony**—a brand aligned with the cultural spirit and creative energy of the event.

-Yes, the race is bigger.
-But it’s also sharper, more intentional.
-I’m fully directing the creative and operational side, which includes:
+The vision is bigger, but also more focused.
+I’m leading both the creative direction and operational planning, including:
-- Designing a 160km route across six boroughs and four counties (plus cows)
+- Designing a 160km route through six boroughs and four counties
-- Building the brand system: merch, maps, team kits, signs
+- Building a brand system from the ground up: signs, kits, maps, merch
-- Writing every touchpoint—from onboarding decks to emergency toilet guides
+- Writing every participant-facing touchpoint—from onboarding decks to emergency contact guides
-- Coordinating volunteers, film crews, photographers, snacks
+- Coordinating volunteers, film crews, and logistics across the full route
-- Running the storytelling engine that shows the heart of the event
+- Developing the storylines that give the event its tone and emotional shape

-There are digital guides.
-Playlists.
-Posters.
-Planned rollouts.
-Every detail is weirdly personal and slightly overthought—just how we like it.

-And this year?
-There’s *narrative.* Every team has a story.
-The race becomes a platform.
-A collective plotline in motion.
+The attention to detail is intentional.
+This year, every team has a narrative.
+The race becomes a storytelling platform—one that moves.

 ---

-## 🧠 The 90% You Don’t See

-People see a finish line and think, “Cool event.”
-But most of it?
-Invisible.

-There’s the community work: inviting crews, building trust, explaining that yes, you might get lost, and that’s fine.
-There’s the ops: staff briefs, backup routes, banana logistics.
-There’s the brand side: translating the messy magic into something that makes KPI sense.

-And there’s the emotional labour: keeping the soul of it alive while juggling logistics, ambition, and late-night chaos.

-But I love it.
-I love shaping things that feel human.
-I love turning spreadsheets into stories.
-I love watching people do something hard, joyful, and unforgettable.
+## Behind the Scenes: What Doesn’t Get Noticed

+The majority of the work is invisible.

+There’s the early community-building: reaching out to crews, earning trust, welcoming new groups.
+There’s the operational backbone: setting up systems, route checks, and logistical backups.
+And then there’s the emotional work—keeping the tone right, making it feel inclusive, and ensuring the original spirit of the event isn’t lost as it grows.

+I care deeply about both the experience and the execution.
+Turning complexity into something seamless is where the real challenge lies—and where the most satisfying work happens.

 ---

-## 🏁 Why It Matters
+## Why It Matters

-Crews to the Coast isn’t just another race.
+Crews to the Coast is more than a race.

-It’s proof that grassroots creativity *can* scale.
-That community-led events can be both beautifully designed *and* a little scrappy.
-That you don’t have to choose between soul and structure.
+It’s a case study in how creative, grassroots experiences can scale—without losing what made them special.
+It’s shown me how thoughtful systems and strong storytelling can turn a single idea into something shared, evolving, and meaningful.

-It’s taught me a lot—about creative direction, logistics, leadership, and people.
-Because when you build something good and hand it to a community?
+It’s taught me a lot—about creative direction, operations, leadership, and people.

-They *run* with it.
+And most importantly: when you build something that resonates, and you hand it to a community—they’ll carry it further than you imagined.

+Literally.

-Literally.This year’s edition is almost here.
+The 2024 edition is nearly here.
 The teams are training.
 The route is ready.
-My to-do list is terrifying.
-But that finish line?

-Always, always worth it.
+There’s still a lot to do.
+But I can already see the finish line—and it’s going to be worth every step.